-Instruments were placed in washer disinfector prior to inspection under a light magnification device.
+Instruments were manually cleaned prior to inspection under a light magnification device.
 Items were then placed in an autoclave (steriliser).
 When instruments had been sterilized, they were pouched and stored appropriately, until required.
-All pouches we checked had a date of sterilisation and an expiry date.
+All of the pouches we checked had a date of sterilisation and an expiry date.

-We saw that there were systems in place to ensure that the autoclaves and washer disinfector were working effectively.
-These included, for example, the automatic control test and steam penetration test for the autoclave.
-It was observed that the data sheets used to record the essential daily validation checks of the sterilisation cycles, as well as weekly and monthly tests for the washer disinfector, were complete and up to date.
+We saw that there were systems in place to ensure that the autoclave was working effectively.
+These included, for example, the automatic control test and steam penetration test.
+It was observed that the data sheets used to record the essential daily validation checks of the sterilisation cycles were complete and up to date.

 The segregation and storage of dental waste was in line with current guidelines laid down by the Department of Health.
 We observed that sharps containers, clinical waste bags and municipal waste were properly maintained.
 The practice used a contractor to remove dental waste from the practice.
-Waste was stored in a separate, locked location within the practice prior to collection by the contractor.
+Waste was stored in a separate, locked location outside the practice prior to collection by the contractor.
 Waste consignment notices were available for inspection.
 Environmental cleaning was carried out using cleaning equipment in accordance with the national colour coding scheme.
-The effectiveness of the environmental cleaning was assessed through the use of an audit; the last audit of the cleaning arrangements had taken place in March 2015.